Science

 Objectives

-The main objective of the "Photonic & Electronic Sensors for the Environment and Health" program is to train autonomous students with a strong spirit of innovation to develop tomorrow's systems for diagnosis and treatment in health and the environment, thanks to an immersion in a research laboratory of excellence.
-As part of the IDIL program, this program aims to train students through and for research, with a view to pursuing a doctorate, notably through funding from the IDIL program.
-Through this program, we want to train students with advanced knowledge in photonics and sensors, which can easily address applications in the environment and health thanks to the transdisciplinarity of the IDIL program.
+The main objective of the "Photonics & Electronics Sensors for the Environment and Health" course is to train independent students with a strong spirit of innovation to develop the systems of tomorrow for diagnosis and even treatment in health and the environment, through immersion in a research laboratory of excellence.
+As part of the IDIL program, this course aims to train students through and for research, with a view to pursuing a PhD, notably through funding from the IDIL program.
+Through this program, we aim to train students with advanced knowledge in photonics and sensors, who can easily address applications in the environment and health thanks to the transdisciplinary nature of the IDIL program.

 Read more